 The general ASG membership shall have the authority to initiate the amendment process.
 In order to initiate the amendment process, the general ASG membership must gather a number of valid signatures of general ASG members, with the required threshold set at thirty-five percent (35%) of the number of students which voted in the last regular ASG Executive Election as determined by the OSA.
 All initiated amendments shall be required to have the amendment title and a short statement of purpose attached to any circulated petition.
 Initiated amendments must pass by a three-fifths (3/5) majority of students voting on the amendment to be considered valid.

-The general ASG membership shall have the authority to initiate a referendum regarding any issue upon attaining a number of valid signatures of general ASG members, with the threshold set at thirty-five (35%) of the number of students which voted in the last regular ASG Executive Election as determined by the OSA.
+The general ASG membership shall have the authority to initiate a referendum regarding any issue upon attaining a number of valid signatures of general ASG members, with the threshold set at thirty-five percent (35%) of the number of students which voted in the last regular ASG Executive Election as determined by the OSA.
 All circulated petitions proposing referenda shall include a title and short statement of purpose.

 The OSA shall review each signature for authenticity on all petitions.
 The ASGJ, in conjunction with the OSA, shall administer the referendum.